-Water utility operators are an essential service with clear and legislated commitments to Governments and the community.
+Water utility operations are an essential service with clear and legislated commitments to Governments and the community.
 There are three pillars to the program delivery that are central to ensuring our clients meet their obligations for the safe, secure and efficient delivery of services.

 The value of ECAP is its ability to draw these three pillars together, delivering prudent and efficient services, securing operational excellence and meeting community demand maximising benefit for the customer.